 as they think fit.

-(2) If the Trustees so specify, any such delegation may authorise further delegation of the Trustees' powers by any person to whom they are delegated.
+(2) If the Steering Committee so specify, any such delegation may authorise further delegation of the Steering Committee's powers by any person to whom they are delegated.

-(3) The Trustees may revoke any delegation in whole or part, or alter its terms and conditions.
+(3) The Steering Committee may revoke any delegation in whole or part, or alter its terms and conditions.

 COMMITTEES

-7 (1) Committees to which the Trustees delegate any of their powers must follow procedures which are based as far as they are applicable on those provisions of the Articles which govern the taking of decisions by Trustees,
+7 (1) Committees to which the Steering Committee delegate any of their powers must follow procedures which are based as far as they are applicable on those provisions of the Articles which govern the taking of decisions by the Steering Committee,

-(2) The Trustees may make rules of procedure for all or any committees, which prevail over rules derived from the Articles if they are not consistent with them.
+(2) The Steering Committee may make rules of procedure for all or any committees, which prevail over rules derived from the Articles if they are not consistent with them.

-DECISION-MAKING BY TRUSTEES
+DECISION-MAKING BY THE STEERING COMMITTEE

-TRUSTEES TO TAKE DECISIONS COLLECTIVELY
+STEERING COMMITTEE TO TAKE DECISIONS COLLECTIVELY

-8 (1) The general rule about decision-making by Trustees is that any decision of the Trustees must be either a simple majority decision of Trustees present at a meeting or a decision taken in accordance with article 9.
+8 (1) The general rule about decision-making by the Steering Committee is that any decision of the Steering Committee must be either a simple majority decision of Steering Committee members present at a meeting or a decision taken in accordance with article 9.

-(2) If—

-the Association only has one Trustee, and

-no provision of the Articles requires it to have more than one Trustee,

-the general rule does not apply, and the Trustee may take decisions without regard to any of the provisions of the Articles relating to Trustees' decision-making.

 UNANIMOUS DECISIONS

-9 (1) A decision of the Trustees is taken in accordance with this article when all eligible Trustees indicate to each other by any means that they share a common view on a matter.
+9 (1) A decision of the Steering Committee is taken in accordance with this article when all eligible Steering Committee members indicate to each other by any means that they share a common view on a matter.

 (2) Such a decision must take the form of a resolution in writing.
 If the decision is taken at a meeting, recording the decision in the minutes will be considered sufficient writing.
 If the decision is taken outside a meeting, the decision will be ratified in writing by recording it in the minutes of the next meeting.

-(3) References in this Article to eligible Trustees are to Trustees who would have been entitled to vote on the matter had it been proposed as a resolution at a Trustees' meeting.
+(3) References in this Article to eligible Steering Committee members are to the Steering Committee members who would have been entitled to vote on the matter had it been proposed as a resolution at a Steering Committee meeting.

-(4) A decision may not be taken in accordance with this Article if the eligible Trustees would not have formed a quorum at such a meeting.
+(4) A decision may not be taken in accordance with this Article if the eligible Steering Committee member would not have formed a quorum at such a meeting.

-CALLING A TRUSTEES' MEETING
+CALLING A STEERING COMMITTEE MEETING

-10 (1) Any Trustee may call a Trustees' meeting by giving notice of the meeting to the Trustees or by authorising the Association secretary (if any) to give such notice.
+10 (1) Any Steering Committee member may call a Steering Committee meeting by giving notice of the meeting to the Steering Committee or by authorising the Executive Administrator (if any) to give such notice.

-(2) Notice of any Trustees' meeting must indicate—
+(2) Notice of any Steering Committee meeting must indicate—

 its proposed date and time;